-In the beginning of your HHA career, it is probably best to start working with an agency or facility so that you will be sure to acquire the skills necessary to perform your job duties properly.
+At the initial start of your HHA career, it is a good idea to start working with an agency or facility so that you will be sure to acquire the skills necessary to perform your job duties properly.
 The great advantage of working for an agency is that you will be a part of a health care team to help you.

 At an agency, employers most likely will provide you with ongoing training and educational opportunities for advancement.